peterzan/ILETP/README.md

 ## Example Usage
-Several use cases and a exapnded use case concept are included in the repo
+Several use cases and an expanded use case concept are included in the repo

 ## How to Contribute